TOUR 6003 Sustainable Visitor Economies

 Coordinator Joseph Cheer Opens in new window

-Description While the intersecting industries and mobilities that comprise the ‘visitor economy’ (e.g. tourism, events, international education, business travel, hospitality, accommodation, transport, etc.) have traditionally been observed individually, there is a growing recognition of the need for holistic approach to planning and managing these diverse sectors.
+Description In Spring 2024, this subject replaced by TOUR 7003 - Sustainable Visitor Economies.
+While the intersecting industries and mobilities that comprise the ‘visitor economy’ (e.g. tourism, events, international education, business travel, hospitality, accommodation, transport, etc.) have traditionally been observed individually, there is a growing recognition of the need for holistic approach to planning and managing these diverse sectors.
 This is especially important for accomplishing sustainability outcomes.
 In this subject, students will learn about principles and strategies for managing sustainable visitor economies.
 Industry and government stakeholders will share case-studies detailing their experiences managing visitor economies.

 School Social Sciences